I haven’t been Read more [...]

 Though you have a decent chance of bumping into monkeys while wandering through the forest on the network of trails, separate guided morning treks can be arranged to see – specifically – Grey-cheeked Mangabeys; Angolan Colobus and Chimpanzees.
 Colobus Monkeys can also be seen in a small patch of forest just outside the national park, on the Gisakura Tea Estate.
 These tea-estate Colobuses keep company with a single monkey that I thought was a Dent’s Mona Monkey when I saw it, though the guide books say it is a Red-tailed Monkey.
 I have since been advised that the animal in my photo looks like a hybrid Silver*Red-tailed Monkey.
 You can either camp in the middle of the park at Uwinka, or stay in a clean but pretty basic rest house some 20kms from the campsite.

 In three and a half days I saw many Silver Monkeys (Cercopithecus mitis doggetti) which like their golden relative are quite widely recognised as a species in their own right but which I have recoded – in line with IUCN – as a subspecies of Blue Monkeys.
 Silver Monkeys were along the Waterfall Trail, around Uwinka, in the forest proper and in Cyamudongo Forest.
-Dent’s Mona Monkey (Cercopithecus denti) was less common though I saw a few mixed in with the Silver Monkeys on the edge of the forest at the start of the Waterfall Trail.
-I saw only one Red-tailed Monkey (Cercopithecus ascanius), which was among the Dent’s and Silver Monkeys on the Waterfall Trail.
+Mona Monkeys (Cercopithecus mona) are less common though I saw a few mixed in with the Silver Monkeys on the edge of the forest at the start of the Waterfall Trail that my guide identified.
+I saw only one Red-tailed Monkey (Cercopithecus ascanius), which was among Mona and Silver Monkeys on the Waterfall Trail.
 Both the Red-tailed and the Dent’s Mona Monkeys were lucky sightings – they are not common in the park and in 1999 a two month biodiversity survey failed to find any of either species.
 It seems the waterfall area is one of the best places to look.

 The Ruwenzori subspecies of Angolan Colobus can be seen each morning on walks out of Uwinka that track down the 400 strong habituated troop.
 They are also one of the few primates that you can be sure to see in the afternoon – just take a walk to the small patch of forest on the Gisakura tea estate.
 The hybrid Red-tailed / Silver Monkey hangs out with the troop here.